neuralwatt/moe_energy_evaluation/README.md

 - The original inefficiencies (data duplication, sequential processing) negate this advantage.
 - The optimized implementation removes these inefficiencies.

-### Required Scaling for Efficiency

-#### Expert Count Scaling:
-- For a top-k=2 MoE, a minimum of n=8 experts is needed for meaningful efficiency.
-- At n=8, only 25% of parameters are active per input.

-#### Expert Size Scaling:
-- Each expert needs to be large enough that routing overhead becomes negligible.
-- Minimum expert size: ~500K parameters each.

-#### Total Parameter Threshold:
-- MoE advantage becomes significant when total parameters exceed 4-5 million.
-- Below this threshold, routing overhead typically negates sparsity benefits.

 ### Efficiency Break-Even Formula

 For MoE to be more efficient than a dense model with the same parameter count: